floooh/oryol/code/Modules/Core/README.md

 ### The Oryol Application Model

-Oryol needs to run on esoteric platforms where applications are forbidden to 'own the game loop', block the main thread for more then a few dozen milliseconds, specific functionality is only available from the main (or UI-) thread, don't have shared-memory-threading, don't even have a main() function or where an app can be suspended and restored at will by the operating system.
+Oryol needs to run on all types of esoteric host platforms where applications may be forbidden to 'own the game loop', block the main thread for more then a few dozen milliseconds, specific functionality is only available from the main (or UI-) thread, don't have shared-memory-threading, don't even have a main() function or where an app can be suspended and restored at will by the operating system.